LamUong/IOT-chatbot/README.md

 # IOT-chatbot
 IOT chatbot

-Intent based chatbot.\n
+Intent based chatbot.
-Word are embedded using Glovetext and also fine tuned during training.\n Inception module used.\n
+Word are embedded using Glovetext and also fine tuned during training.
+Inception module used.

 Members: Bill Qi/ Lam Uong